-The oldest documented myth about the origin of the Frisians can be found in the Hunsinger Codex of the early fourteenth century.
-It recounts:
+The oldest documented myth about the origin of the Frisians can be found in the Hunsinger Codex of the early-fourteenth century.
+It says:

 In the second half of the fifteenth century, the so-called Gesta-group legend surfaces.
 'Gesta' meaning deeds in Latin language.
 These gesta are different documents with a similar (fame) history of Frisia.
-It is assumed by smart people these all go back to a common -lost- source, probably written between AD 1300 and AD 1340 (Bremmer, 2004).
-Examples of these different documents are: the Gesta fresonum, the Gesta frisiorum and the Olde Freesche Cronike.
+It is assumed by smart people these all go back to a common -lost- source, probably written between 1300 and 1340 (Bremmer, 2004).
+Examples of these different documents are: the Gesta Fresonum, the Gesta Frisiorum and the Olde Freesche Cronike.
 Although some have a title in Latin language, these were nevertheless written in Old-Frisian language.
-The closest document to the original source is the Historia frisae which ends its history in the year AD 1248.
-The Historia frisae probably is written around the middle of the fifteenth century.
+The closest document to the original source is the Historia Frisae which ends its history in the year 1248.
+The Historia Frisae probably is written around the middle of the fifteenth century.

 The Gesta papers are quite militant and nationalistic pieces of work and therefore thought not to have been written by clergy.
 Such nationalistic papers are quite, or even very, unique for Europe at that time.
-In the meantime we are flooded with the stuff, worldwide.
-But this aside.
+In the meantime we're flooded with the stuff worldwide, but this aside.
 Its purpose then was to convince the people of Frisia of the fame and glory of their apparently noble history.
 All in an effort to mobilize them to fight against the Habsburg threat at that time and to defend the much celebrated and mythical Frisian Freedom.
 Yes, the Gesta stories even draw parallels with the Jewish people, suggesting the Frisians too were a by-God-chosen people.
-Off topic: chosen for what?
+But, off topic, chosen for what?

 Relevant for this blog post is that the Gesta papers also contain an origin-of-nation story.
 This origin legend is about three brothers living in province Fresia of the island India and who were forced to leave their lands.
 They were called Bruno, Friso and Saxo and they all sailed to the southern coast of the North Sea.
 Predictably, Friso became the founder of Frisia.
-Friso's father was Ragau and Friso's grandfather was Shem.
-The biblical Shem of the book of Genesis, son of Noah.
-Friso had seven sons and each son became ruler of a Sealand, thus forming the (historical) league of the Seven Sealands stretching from the region Westfriesland in the Netherlands to the river Weser and bordering the autonomous and lord-free region Dithmarschen in Germany.
+He had seven sons and each son became ruler of a Sealand, thus forming the (historical) league of the Seven Sealands stretching from the region Westfriesland in the Netherlands to the river Weser and bordering the autonomous and lord-free region Dithmarschen in Germany.
 Click the link above to read more about this supranational organisation avant la lettre.
 To complete the picture, Saxo founded Saxony and Bruno founded Brunswick.

-In the year AD 1517 Cornelius Gerardi Aurelius (or Cornelis Geritsz.) wrote the Cronycke Van Hollant, Zeelant ende Vrieslandt 'chronicle of Holland, Zeeland and Friesland' also called the Divisiekroniek.
+In the year 1517, Cornelius Gerardi Aurelius (or Cornelis Geritsz.) wrote the Cronycke Van Hollant, Zeelant ende Vrieslandt 'chronicle of Holland, Zeeland and Friesland' also called the Divisiekroniek.
 In this chronicle Coninc Diderick van Frieslant 'King Diderick of Friesland' is an ancestor of the famous King Redbad.
-Diderick was king from around AD 305 and had his castle in the town of Medemblik in present-day province Noord Holland.
+Diderick was king from around 305 and had his castle in the town of Medemblik in presnet-day province Noord Holland.

 This same Diderick guy appears in a history book again a century later.
-It is in AD 1609 that Martini Hamconii (or Maarten Hamckema) printed his version of the Frisian history in two volumes titled Frisia seu de viris rebusque.
+It is in 1609 that Martini Hamconii (or Maarten Hamckema) printed his version of the Frisian history in two volumes titled Frisia seu de viris rebusque.
 One of the legends is about Diederik Haronis.
 This time not an ancestor but a grandson instead of the famous King Redbad.
-According to Maarten Hamckema, Count Diederik crossed lake Flevo (present-day lake IJssel, IJsselmeer) in the year AD 300.
+According to Maarten Hamckema Count Diederik crossed Lake Flevo (present-day Lake IJssel) in the year 300.
 There, at the shores of the lake, he founded the town of Medemblik.
-In the year AD 330 he proclaimed himself king.
+In the year 330 he proclaimed himself king.
 This against the will of King Haron of Frisia.
 Finally, Haron gave him the title count (dux) of West Frisia.
 Voila, the start of the counts of West Frisia and later to become the powerful counts of Holland.